laanwj/gcw0_vpu_poc/README.md

 - Make sure that you have a version of buildroot (https://github.com/gcwnow/buildroot) later than or equal to commit e151909, with a gcc/binutils cross compiler that supports `-mmxu`.
+  Otherwise you will get an error during build:

+    cc1: error: unrecognized command line option ‘-mmxu’

 - Make sure that UBIboot sets the AHB1 bus to a stable frequency (166MHz seems to work).